 The QuaranTrain community is supported by now well-established fora – virtual and electronic in nature.
 Activities and discussion can exist within these fora and members are able to help each other with the development and sharing of ideas.
-The fora are flexible and reactive, for example the organic development of organised space for interested ‘sub-groups’ focussing on a particular topic – say post-covid rehabilitation – was rapidly facilitated by the medium.
+The fora are flexible and reactive, for example the organic development of organised space for interested ‘sub-groups’ focussing on a particular topic – say post-covid post-Covi19 rehabilitation – was rapidly facilitated by the medium.
 The early phase of QuaranTrain witnessed regular interaction with all members, thereby encouraging social learning.
 More latterly, members work separately but with the ethos and spirit of the community at the forefront of their minds.
 Sustainability of a community of practice is challenging as the domain and landscape change, and so do its members.
 The appearance of a community can change, and perhaps become unrecognisable, for example QuaranTrain now has hardly any ‘large group’ meetings, but the community remains busy at work to solve the problems of self-isolation induced health matters.

 What this community offers as practice is sculptured by ‘doing’ people.
 A community can only exist if its members are proactive and industrious in their character.
 Such a membership is observable in QuaranTrain and is evidenced by its output of shared knowledge, problem-solving activities, narratives, methods, and experiences.
-The ‘collective pursuit’ of a practice which readily and efficiently shares and creates knowledge framed as a community of practice offers us a lens and a model to observe and develop a post-covid, modern education.
+The ‘collective pursuit’ of a practice which readily and efficiently shares and creates knowledge framed as a community of practice offers us a lens and a model to observe and develop a post-Covi19 post-covid, modern education.
 Self-organised learning sits at the centre of our community, and the seeds of the new pedagogy have been sown.

 What we learned